calebd/SimpleAuth/Readme.markdown

 # SimpleAuth

 SimpleAuth is designed to do the hard work of social account login on iOS.
-It is designed with a small set of public APIs backed by a set of "providers" the implement the functionality needed to communicate with a given service.
+It has a small set of public APIs backed by a set of "providers" that implement the functionality needed to communicate with various social services.
+You can read more about it [here](http://blog.calebd.me/introducing-simpleauth).

-I plan to ship the following providers at launch:
+SimpleAuth currently has the following providers:

 - Facebook (system)
 - Twitter (system)